vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

    #define SLEEP_MILLISEC 30000

   Try changing this to *60000* and note that the sleep time will now be increased to 60 seconds.
+This will cause the Python server to complain about the chip now waking up in time.